Snowfable/home-ed-resources/index.md

 ## Lapbooking
 Showing a variety of ways to create a project lapbook.
 [Make it.](https://www.homeschoolshare.com/lapbooking_resources.php?fbclid=IwAR3yALCQDSIZLS9iOwPNzOQt7to5AFeNg-qfTB5e4U-4YUYfYSrtOtmMiqc)

+## Mind: Coronavirus and your wellbeing
+Information and support on helping you take care of your health and your mental wellbeing.
+[Wellbeing here.](https://www.mind.org.uk/information-support/coronavirus-and-your-wellbeing/?fbclid=IwAR0ATZoDcDumrjVkI1DiKJ-Np-FQVFhTbbSE5Ek6wZw-63Duxl2etpDcyhI)

 ## MinuteEarth
 A Youtube Channel all about science and stories about the planet.
 [Watch here.](https://www.youtube.com/channel/UCeiYXex_fwgYDonaTcSIk6w)